David-OConnor/pyflow/README.md

 This tool implements
 [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/).
-It manages dependencies, keeping them isolated in the project directory, and runs python in an environment which uses this directory.
+It manages Python installations and dependencies, keeping the latter isolated in the project directory, and runs python in an environment which uses this directory.
 Per PEP 582, dependencies are stored in the project directory → `__pypackages__` → `3.7`(etc) → `lib`.

 **Goal**: Make using and publishing Python projects as simple as possible.
 Understanding Python environments shoudn't be required to use dependencies safely.

-Python ≥ 3.4 is required.
+Only works with Python ≥ 3.4.
+You don't need Python installed to start.

 ## Installation